-Against this context of significant grant reductions the Authority has published a Medium Term Financial Strategy (MTFS), which covers the period 2012/2013 to 2014/2015, to:
+Against this context of significant and continuing grant reductions, the Authority has published a Medium Term Financial Strategy (MTFS), which covers the period 2013/2014 to 2016/2017, to:

-- provide an analysis of the financial position likely to face the Authority over the medium term and establish approaches to address the Strategic Priorities of the Authority as set out in the current Integrated Risk Management Plan which will achieve value for money in the use of those resources; - in light of the medium term financial position which the Authority is likely to face, to update the Budget Planning Framework for the preparation of Revenue and Capital Budgets, that are balanced and affordable respectively. - set out actions to be taken in the short to medium term to mitigate against the significant grant reductions already experienced and to prepare for the expected more significant grant reductions in the latter year and in the future.
+provide an analysis of the financial position likely to face the Authority over the medium term and establish approaches to address the Strategic Priorities of the Authority as set out in the current Integrated Risk Management Plan which will achieve value for money in the use of those resources;

+- in light of the medium term financial position which the Authority is likely to face, to update the Budget Planning Framework for the preparation of Revenue and Capital Budgets, that are balanced and affordable respectively. - set out actions to be taken in the short to medium term to mitigate against the significant grant reductions already detailed and to prepare for the additional grant reductions expected in the next 3 year period to 2016/2017.